fastify/fastify-throttle/README.md

 |`streamBuffers` | Throttle the payload if it is a Buffer | false |
 |`streamStrings` | Throttle the payload if it is a string | false |

-Example for setting throttling globally.
+Example for setting throttling globally:

 ```js
   'use strict'